scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 You cause a Large or smaller corpse to explode, shooting sharp shards of bone to adjacent creatures.
 Medium and smaller creatures explode in a 3 tile diamond, while Large creatures explode in a 5 tile diamond.
-All creatures caught in the blast must make a Stamina save against your spellcasting.
+All creatures caught in the blast must make a stamina save against your spellcasting.
 On hit they take 1 wound and are poisoned for 1 minute, adding an wound die to the damage on a critical.
 A creature caught in multiple blasts takes 1 extra wound die in damage per blast.

 You may target an additional corpse for each level cast above 2nd.